Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Related Work

-\section{Related work}
+\section{Related Work}

-\paragraph{Chain-of-thought reasoning} Chain-of-thought (CoT) is a prompting method that includes, in addition to task inputs and outputs, intermediate steps of reasoning within the prompt.
-By providing illustrative examples, the CoT method has effectively augmented the reasoning capabilities of LLMs.
-CoT has been proven to significantly improve the problem-solving capabilities of LLMs without requiring any update of model parameters~\citep{wei2022chain}.
-The chain-of-thought with self-consistency (CoT-SC)~\citep{wang2022self} builds upon CoT by adopting a multi-sampling paradigm, whereby multiple answer samples are evaluated, and the one with the highest consistency is selected as the final result.
+\paragraph{Chain-of-thought reasoning} Chain-of-thought (CoT) is a prompting method where a model generates intermediate reasoning steps to enhance its problem-solving capabilities~\citep{wei2022chain}.
+The chain-of-thought with self-consistency (CoT-SC)~\citep{Wang2023} builds upon CoT, sampling a set of diverse reasoning paths and selecting the most consistent answer as the final answer.
 This largely mitigates errors introduced by the inherent randomness of LLMs.
-The Tree of Thoughts (ToT)~\citep{yao2023tree} method models problem-solving as a tree search process, enabling LLMs to explore diverse reasoning pathways and self-evaluate to determine subsequent actions.
-Each node in this tree represents a partial solution and the current line of thought, thereby encouraging LLMs to propose, assess, and decide autonomously.
+The Tree of Thoughts (ToT) method~\citep{yao2024tree} models problem-solving as a tree search process, enabling LLMs to explore different reasoning pathways and conduct self-evaluation to determine the solution taken at each step.
+Therefore, by leveraging the capability of LLMs to generate diverse reasoning paths and self-evaluation, ToT significantly enhances the performance of LLMs in solving tasks such as Game of 24, Creative Writing, and Mini Crosswords.

+\paragraph{Self-evaluation in LLMs} Many recent works have leveraged the self-evaluation capability of LLMs to enhance the reliability of their responses, such as Self-Refine~\citep{madaan2024self}, SelfCheck~\citep{miao2023selfcheck}, SelfCheckGPT~\citep{manakul-etal-2023-selfcheckgpt}, and Reflexion~\citep{shinn2023reflexion}.
+Concurrently, other studies have demonstrated the self-improvement potential of LLMs~\citep{huang-etal-2023-large,pan2023automatically}, as exemplified by RLAIF~\citep{lee2023rlaif}.
+However, these methods are designed for LLMs and do not consider distilling the self-evaluation capability into SLMs.